emilienaufauvre/react-native-maplibre-gl-js/README.md

 - The same performance issue with native views as `@rnmapbox` is also present.

-### What I think it can be done
+### Prospects

 To address these drawbacks, two main approaches are possible (as far as I know): either build a library on top of native views using free mobile SDKs (such as MapLibre Native, meaning the effort should instead go into improving `maplibre-react-native`), or leverage existing web-based map libraries.

-The second option is far easier to build and maintain, since it relies on a single rendering engine rather than separate iOS and Android SDKs.
+The second option is far easier to build and maintain since it relies on a single rendering engine rather than separate iOS and Android SDKs.
 It also opens the door to fixing performance issues and limitations found in earlier libraries, while enabling more features.